tommyettinger/anim8-gdx/README.md

 the appearance of damage over time.
 Pixel_Art.png is a snippet of a texture atlas made from some [wargame pixel art I previously released into the public domain](https://opengameart.org/content/pixvoxel-revised-isometric-wargame-sprites).
 Anemone.png is just a noise texture I generated with a tool I wrote; the image is public domain.
-The animation frames in the subfolders globe, oklab, tank, tree, and tyrant all come from other projects of mine; all of these frames are public domain.
+The animation frames in the subfolders globe, oklab, solids, tank, tree, and tyrant all come from other projects of mine; all of these frames are public domain.
 The animation frames in market are freely licensed without requirements, and are from ["Video Of A Market" by Olivier Polome](https://www.pexels.com/video/video-of-a-market-4236787/).